WJZ Exclusive: Video Captures Brutal Beating Of Aberdeen Man

 “I can’t believe that somebody would just do that out of the blue.
 Especially to someone like him because he’s not a bad guy at all.
 He’d give you the shirt off his back,” Devane said.

-A man claiming to be the victim’s boyfriend said Brian’s injuries were severe and included a scratch to his eyeball.
+A man who claimed to be the victim’s boyfriend said Brian’s injuries were severe and included a scratch to his eyeball.

-Aberdeen Police say thanks to the surveillance video from a nearby business, they have made three arrests in the case, including the two suspects in the video.
+Aberdeen Police said thanks to the surveillance video from a nearby business, they have made three arrests in the case, including the two suspects in the video.

 One of the suspects is an 18-year-old and the other is a minor.